 - Insulating the political sphere from the concerns of the social, and maintaining a strict distinction between the public and the private, blinds Arendt to the extension of justice and equal rights, and the redrawing of the boundaries between the public and the private

 - Her elevation of politics to the apex of human good and goals has also been challenged, demoting as it does other modes of human action to a subordinate status

-- Is the strict distinction between the primordial categories necessary at all?
-Remember Deleuze's point: an assemblage of enunciation does not speak ‘of’ things; it speaks on the same level as states of things and states of content (i.e., there are no boundaries between categories)
+- Is the strict distinction between the different primordial categories necessary at all?
+Remember Deleuze's point: an assemblage of enunciation does not speak ‘of’ things; it speaks on the same level as states of things and states of content (i.e., there are no boundaries between the categories)